EnMasseProject/enmasse/README.md

     oc replace -f addresses.yaml

-### Setting up replication controller generator
+### Setting up the storage controller

-In order for the agent to generate broker replication controllers, it must be granted edit rights.
+In order for the storage controller to work, it must be granted edit rights so that it can create replication controllers.
 See section on access permissions above.

 Then start the replication controller:

-    oc create -f rc-generator-rc.yaml
+    oc create -f storage-controller-rc.yaml

-Whenever you change the 'maas' config map, the rc-generator will pick it up and delete/create/update broker clusters.
+Whenever you change the 'maas' config map, the storage-controller will pick up the changes and delete/create/update broker clusters.

 ### Setting up the routers